Grace Bedell

-Grace Greenwood Bedell Billings (née Bedell; November 4, 1848 – November 2, 1936) was an American woman, notable as a person whose correspondence, at the age of eleven, encouraged Republican Party nominee and future president Abraham Lincoln to grow a beard.
+Grace Greenwood Billings (née Bedell; November 4, 1848 – November 2, 1936) was an American woman, notable as a person whose correspondence, at the age of eleven, encouraged Republican Party nominee and future president Abraham Lincoln to grow a beard.
 Lincoln later met with Bedell during his inaugural journey in February 1861.

 Event

-Grace Bedell was born on November 4, 1848 in Albion, New York, U.S. Bedell grew up in Westfield, New York.
+Grace Bedell was born on November 4, 1848, in Albion, New York, U.S. Bedell grew up in Westfield, New York.
+It is possible that her name was inspired by the popular writer and abolitionist Sara Jane Lippincott, better known as "Grace Greenwood."

 Background

 On October 15, 1860, a few weeks before Lincoln was elected President of the United States, Grace Bedell sent him a letter from her house at 34 Academy Street in Westfield, New York, urging him to grow a beard to improve his appearance.
 Lincoln responded in a letter on October 19, 1860, making no promises.
 However, within a month, he grew a full beard.